 A low pressure system that's been hovering over Atlantic Canada brought heavy rain and cooler temperatures to some areas this week.

-“Eastern Canada has been under a stagnant pattern,” says Rob Davis, a meteorologist at The Weather Network.
+“Eastern Canada was under a stagnant pattern,” says Rob Davis, a meteorologist at The Weather Network.
 “Therefore, many areas saw the same persistent weather.
 And that translated into rain for the Maritimes.”

 For a closer look at the weather in your area, be sure to check your local forecast.